 There is no one prescribed way to come out.
-You may feel comfortable being open about your sexuality and gender identity with some people, but not with others.
+You may feel comfortable being open about your sexual orientation and gender identity with some people, but not with others.
 Coming out may be difficult and takes courage.
-Reactions to someone coming out can range from very positive, to less welcoming.
+Reactions to someone coming out can range from very positive to less welcoming.
 Once you have made the decision to tell people, you may want to think about how you tell them.
 We have set out a few thoughts on coming out, and links to where you can find further advice and support.

 Why come out?